-Illumination started with human generation.
-They always wished to be illuminated.
-Initially, they used fire to illuminate.
-Then by increasing technology the devices for illumination were developed.
-By the invention of oil these kind of technology speed was increased.
+Illumination started with human generation, they always wished to be illuminated.
+Firstly they used fire to illuminate.
+Then with technology development the devices for illumination were developed.
+By the invention of oil these technologies has been improved.
 Oil lamp was a good but not enough invention for human.
-In the 18th century by invention of electricity we have introduced with electrical lamps.
+At 18th century by invention of electricity electrical lamps were inverted by Edison.
 Day by day illumination techniques were changed and by the invention of alternating current this technology became cheaper and safer.
 Nowadays we are still using alternating current for great amount of illumination demands.
-In some other areas like cars we are using dc current from the car battery to illuminate the road of the car at nights.
+Nowadays, hundreds of megawatts of power are being used to illuminate roads, buildings hotels and to change our nights darkness in to light.